 - Be sure to check your lecturers instructions for each assessment.
 In most cases you will be asked to submit a file rather than typing your content straight into the submission box.
 This helps the lecturer in marking and providing feedback on your assignment.

-Suggestions on how to name attached assessment files
+How to name files

 - Subject Code - Assessment Number - Surname (Example: MX1001_AssessmentTask2_Smith)